 What seems like a harmless prank or graffiti tag on a local Scottsdale building could end in serious criminal charges, penalties, and lifelong consequences.
 The best way to protect your rights is help from an experienced lawyer.
-Contact the criminal defense attorneys at Hallam Law Group right away if you or a loved one is facing criminal damage to property charges in Phoenix.
+Contact the Scottsdale criminal defense attorneys at Hallam Law Group right away if you or a loved one is facing criminal damage to property charges in Arizona.
 We can immediately begin work on your case, giving you the best chance of escaping conviction or lessening the charges against you.

 The right legal representation can result in the courts dropping or lessening the charges against you, agreeing to a satisfactory plea bargain, or a jury finding you not guilty of an alleged offense.
 Hallam Law Group has been in the business of providing aggressive defense representation to criminal defendants in Scottsdale for years.
 Our Scottsdale criminal defense lawyers understand exactly how these cases work and how to navigate the law in our clients’ best interests.
 Our firm has everything you need to feel confident in your defense.